mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 1. **Create forward DNS**: if this is the first subdomain that you are delegating, Adobe will create the forward DNS which is required to create PTR records - one for each of your IPs.

 1. **Create PTR record**: PTR record, also known as reverse DNS record, is required by the ISPs so that they do not mark the emails as spam.
 Gmail also recommends having PTR records for each IP.
 Adobe creates PTR records only when you delegate the first subdomain, one for each IP, all IPs pointing to the first subdomain.
 For example, if the IP is *192.1.2.1* and the subdomain is *email.example.com*, the PTR record will be: *192.1.2.1  PTR r1.email.example.com*.
 You can update the PTR record afterwards to point to the new delegated domain.
+[Learn more on PTR records](ptr-records.md)